 Net asset value calculations are performed by the Custodian for each trading day.
 The Custodian assesses the assets and liabilities and determines the aggregate value of the Fund and the net asset value per collective investment security in accordance with the law and the Fund's management regulations.
-The net asset value for the current day (T day) is calculated and published on the distribution day (T + 1) day following the current day (T + 1) day and the latest possible market exchange rate information.
+The net asset value for the current day (T day) is calculated and published on the distribution day (T + 1 day) following the current day (T day).
+During the calculation, the Custodian performs the valuation using the current day (T day) and the latest possible market exchange rate information.